kiboschool/course-programming-2/src/lessons/db-and-vis/visualizing-data.md

 We can add a script alongside our previous exploration scripts, that uses matplotlib and the existing scripts to draw a histogram.

 This example creates a histogram of song lengths:

+> Note, before running this, you will need to install the `matplotlib` library using `pip`.

 ```python
 import matplotlib.pyplot as pyplot